Leonidas-from-XIV/node-xml2js/README.md

     node in the resulting object.
   * `emptyTag` (default: `''`): what will the value of empty nodes be.
-  * `explicitArray` (default: `true`): Always put child nodes in an array if true; otherwise an array is created only if there is more than one.
+  * `explicitArray` (default: `true`): Always put child nodes in an array if true; otherwise if false then an array is created only if there is more than one. otherwise set a key list, if the node key is in the list the node will in array no mater only one child.
   * `ignoreAttrs` (default: `false`): Ignore all XML attributes and only create text nodes.
   * `mergeAttrs` (default: `false`): Merge attributes and child elements as